Skip to main content

 4. Review and submit the order

 FixturFab handles probe selection, plate fabrication, and assembly.
-Dev Pro cartridge replacements typically ship in 1–2 days after design file submission.
+Dev Pro cartridge replacements have a short turnaround since the base fixture already exists — submit your design files and we'll confirm the timeline.
 Production cartridge lead times vary by complexity.

 Last updated:March 15, 2026